n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command is used to append content in a file
 ## find command
-This command is used to find a given file from anywhere you specified ~
+This command is used to find a given file from anywhere you specified
+## find . -mindepth 1 -type d | wc -l
+This command counts the number of directories and sub-directories in the current directory.
+~